Micro-Sensys/samples-spc_windows/dotnet/README.md

 # .NET SPC sample code
-This sample uses serial communication to communicate with device in SPC mode
+This code shows how to use **SpcInterfaceControl** class to communicate with a device running on SPC mode.
 > For details on SPC communication check [Useful Links](#Useful-Links)

 ## Requirements